Preset

 Please listen to the differences between the algorithms in our Noise Reduction Audio Examples and find more details about Noise Reduction here.

 Regardless of which denoising method is selected, you can set the maximum noise reduction amount in dB.
-Higher values remove more noise but carry the risk of disimprovement.
-In Auto mode, a classifier decides if and how much noise reduction is necessary (to avoid artifacts).

 Remove Breathings